Group/Activity: National Honor Society

 Grade Level: 11th and 12th

-Meeting Schedule: Typically the first Tuesday of the month.
+Meeting Schedule: Typically, the first Tuesday of the month.
 Members are provided with a meeting schedule at the beginning of the year.
-Meetings are posted on the Algonquin Calendar, which is accessible from the homepage of the school’s website.
+Meetings are posted on a Google calendar, which you can access by selecting this link.

 Fees: $20 annual dues

 Prerequisite: Yes.
-Only students who meet the scholastic requirement of having a 4.0 G.P.A. will be invited to prepare a portfolio, which will be used to consider the students’ qualifications for membership.
+Only students who meet the scholastic requirement of having a 4.0 weighted, cumulative, G.P.A. will be invited to prepare a portfolio, which will be used to consider the students’ qualifications for membership.

 Acceptance into the Algonquin Chapter of the National Honor Society is based on scholarship, leadership, service, and character.